Nirespire/COP5615-Projects/Project1/README.md

 </pre>

     Irrespective of the number of workers, we can see at 3 the CPU utilization was highest.
+    Time taken to iterate through one work unit of size 3 (95^3) was approximately 2 minutes.
-    A work unit of more than 3 is not feasible, as at 4 the number of combinations per worker is (94^4) which is too larger per worker.
+    A work unit of more than 3 is not feasible, as at 4 the number of combinations per worker is (95^4) which is too larger per worker.

 2. Result of: scala project1.scala 4 (running for 1 minute)